dwayneyuen/next-jobs/README.md

 ## Stack

+All projects use TypeScript

-The frontends are NextJS and deployed to Vercel and the backends are either NextJS API routes or NestJS deployed to AWS EC2.
+The frontends are NextJS and deployed to Vercel using TailwindCSS (and pre-built components from TailwindUI).

+The CLI and backends are NestJS with Prisma ORM on top of Postgres and deployed to AWS EC2.

 ## Project layout